 - It is difficult to specify identity criteria for holes—more difficult than for ordinary material objects.
-As holes are immaterial, we cannot account for the identity of a hole via the identity of any constituting stuff.
-But neither can we rely on the identity conditions of its material host, for we can imagine changing the host—partly or wholly, gradually or abruptly—without affecting the hole.
+If holes are immaterial, we cannot account for the identity of a hole via the identity of any constituting stuff.
+But neither can we rely on the identity conditions of the hole’s material host, for we can imagine changing the host—partly or wholly, gradually or abruptly—without affecting the hole.
 And we cannot rely on the identity conditions of its guest, for it would seem that we can empty a hole of whatever might partially or fully occupy it and leave the hole intact.
+(Indeed, both “host” and “guest” are relative notions.
+Doesn’t their proper application presuppose that we already know how to identify holes in the first place?
+See Meadows 2015.)

 - It is also difficult to assess the explanatory relevance of holes.
 Arguably, whenever a physical interaction can be explained by appeal to the concept of a hole, a matching explanation can be offered invoking only material objects and their properties.
 (That water flowed out of the bucket is explained by a number of facts about water fluidity, combined with an accurate account of the physical and geometric conditions of the bucket.)
 Aren’t these latter explanations enough?

 These difficulties—along with some form of horror vacui—may lead a philosopher to favor ontological parsimony or revisionism over naive realism about holes.
 A number of options are available: